ghostnetic/adblock-filter-compiler/README.md

 ## Automated Updates

 This repository uses GitHub Actions to automate the filter generation process.
-The workflow runs every day at 9 AM EST (2 PM UTC) and updates the `blocklist.txt` file if there are any changes.
+The workflow runs every day and updates the `blocklist.txt` file if there are any changes.

 ## Dependencies